ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-01-09-00_Setting_up_the_environment.md

         need to install anything.
 You access Bash from the Terminal (found in
         <code>/Applications/Utilities</code>).
 You may want to keep
-        Terminal in your dock for this workshop.
+        Terminal in your dock for this class.
       </p>
     </div>
     <div class="col-md-4">